 You’ll need baking powder for the bread, too (the second ingredient), plus some water and optional salt.
 That’s it!

 The result, after a few minutes of stirring and an hour in the oven, is a hearty, filling loaf that is reminiscent of a whole grain, German style bread (e.g., Mestemacher bread).

 The bread is:

-This is not a high-rising loaf, so I recommend slicing the it horizontally for thin, long or square pieces (sandwich-ready):
+No, this loaf does not rise high at all.
+Hence, I recommend slicing the it horizontally for thin, long or square pieces (sandwich-ready):